ansible/lightbulb/guides/ansible_engine/4-role/README.md

 When you start to think about it – tasks, handlers, variables, and so on – begin to form larger concepts.
 You start to think about modeling what something is,

 * It’s no longer "apply THIS to these hosts"
-* You say "these hosts are are webservers".
+* You say "these hosts are webservers".

 Roles build on the idea of include files and provide Ansible with a way to load tasks, handlers, and variables from external files.
 The files that define a role have specific names and are organized in a rigid directory structure.